 And we have seen and testify that the Father has sent his Son to be the Savior of the world.
 Whoever confesses that Jesus is the Son of God, God abides in him, and he in God (1 John 4:14-15 ESV).

 Why did Jesus do this?
-By giving us the gospel, the death, burial and resurrection of Jesus Christ, we would know and believe that He loves us, and that, He is love, and if we love others, we will be in Him, and He will be in us:
+By giving us the gospel, His death, burial and resurrection (1 Corinthians 15:1-4), we would know and believe that He loves us, and that, He is love, and if we love others, we will be in Him, and He will be in us:

 So we have come to know and to believe the love that God has for us.
 God is love, and whoever abides in love abides in God, and God abides in him (1 John 4:16 ESV).